-We capitalize fixed assets as and when a company purchases it.
-That is to say; a company does not treat it as an expense when it acquires the asset.
+We capitalize fixed assets as and when a company purchases them.
+That is to say, a company does not treat it as an expense when it acquires the asset.
 However, the company recognizes its cost over its useful life through depreciation.
 A company treats this depreciation amount as an expense.

 Such a treatment is in-line with the GAAP’s (generally accepted accounting principles) matching principle because the company recognized the proportionate cost of the asset in the years when it contributed to producing revenues.

 The amount of yearly depreciation comes under a particular account, the accumulated depreciation account.
 It is an asset account with a credit balance, or specifically a contra asset account.
 In other words, A/D comes on the asset side, and the gross value of assets is subject to the deduction of this amount.